DuckieKid/DuckieKid/README.md

 - Hi, I’m DuckieKid
 - I’m interested in Youtube And Coding
-- I’m Currently In School And In Many COding Classes
+- I’m Currently In School And In Many Coding Classes